haskell/test-framework/README.md

 test-framework
 ==============

-This framework for organize tests is considered legacy and no longer actively developed.
+This framework for organizing tests is mature and stable, but it is no longer actively developed.

+NEW FEATURE REQUESTS AND CONTRIBUTIONS ARE NO LONGER ACCEPTED!

 Old homepage: https://haskell.github.io/test-framework/